Judge40/BetterMobGriefingGameRule/README.md

 The following list describe the effect of each of the default entity rules.

+ - Blaze
+    - Whether the Blaze's fireball can set blocks on fire.
  - Creeper
     - Whether the Creeper's explosion can destroy blocks.
  - EnderDragon